ooboqoo/koa-mongo/doc/index.md

 ### JWT Authentication

-Change the secret key in _config/default.json_
+Change the secret key in _config/default.json_ or Set the environment variable when deploy.

 ```json
 {"jwtSecret": "your-own-secret-words"}